apache/incubator-kie-kogito-apps/apps-integration-tests/integration-tests-trusty-audit/README.md

 Go to the root folder of this project (kogito-apps) and run `mvn install` to build and performed all tests.

+Note: We recommend running the e2e test suite after the `kogito-apps-ui-packages` module is built in your environment.
+Otherwise, be sure that your environment is clean and contains all necessary tools.

 In case that you want to run only the E2E test be sure that docker contains all images which are mentioned in the pom.xml file.

 ```
 docker images
 ```

-Use `mvn install -DskipTests` if you miss any docker image.
+Use `mvn install -pl :integration-tests-trusty-audit -am` if you miss any docker image.
 Go to this folder (integration-tests-trusty-audit) and perform `mvn install` directly in this module.

 In case that you want to run just services (without test suite) to investigate problems then perform `mvn docker:run` when you interrupt this execution all services are stopped and removed.
 See [DMP docs](https://dmp.fabric8.io/#maven-goals).

 ## Clear docker